-Rabbi Amy L. Memis-Foler became a rabbi because of her love of Judaism and desire to teach others, share in their spiritual journey and make the world a better place than we found it.
+Rabbi Amy L. Memis-Foler, D.D. became a rabbi because of her love of Judaism and desire to teach others, share in their spiritual journey and make the world a better place than we found it.

-She joined Beth Emet in the fall of 2018 along with the many families of Temple Judea Mizpah, where she has served as Senior/Solo Rabbi for over a decade.
-She finds great joy in participating in all aspects of the congregation from leading services and conducting lifecycle events, teaching high school students, leading worship for middle and elementary school students, guiding individuals looking to convert to Judaism and working with all the temple’s commissions, to leading trips to Israel and more.
-At her first pulpit as Assistant/Associate Rabbi at Congregation BJBE in Glenview, Rabbi Memis-Foler spent much of her rabbinate focused on working with the youth of the congregation.
+She joined Beth Emet in the Fall of 2018 along with the many families of Temple Judea Mizpah, where she served as Senior/Solo Rabbi for over a decade.
+She finds great joy in participating in all aspects of the congregation from leading services and conducting life-cycle events, teaching adults and students, guiding individuals looking to convert to Judaism and working with synagogues lay leaders, to leading trips to Israel and more.
+At her first pulpit as Assistant/Associate Rabbi at Congregation BJBE in Glenview, IL Rabbi Memis-Foler spent much of her rabbinate focused on working with the youth of the congregation.
 She then served as Associate Rabbi at Temple Sholom of Chicago, a highlight of which included her helping to start the congregation’s Monday Meal (soup kitchen).

-A passion of Rabbi Memis-Foler’s includes building bridges with others and celebrating diversity, which has grown out of her work as a Commissioner on the Village of Skokie Human Relations Commission, where she currently serves as liaison to the Coming Together initiative for the Skokie and Niles Township board.
-For Coming Together’s 2018 program featuring American Muslim Cultures, Rabbi Memis-Foler hosted, moderated, and sat on the panel of “Cousins in Faith,” a program which a rabbi, imam, and Christian pastor shared commonalities.
+A passion of Rabbi Memis-Foler’s includes building bridges with others and celebrating diversity, which has grown out of her work as a Commissioner on the Village of Skokie Human Relations Commission, where she currently serves as liaison to the Coming Together in Skokie and Niles Township board.
+For Coming Together’s 2018 program featuring American Muslim CultureS, Rabbi Memis-Foler hosted, moderated and sat on the panel of “Cousins in Faith,” a program which a rabbi, imam and Christian pastor shared commonalities.
 In the spring of 2018, she completed a nine-month seminar of the National SEED (Seeking Educational Equity and Diversity) Project.
 At the Skokie Public Library, she moderated a diverse religious panel on Exploring Human Origins, an exhibit from the Smithsonian which she helped bring to the library in September 2016.

-After earning a B.A. degree in Sociology at Brandeis University, Rabbi Memis-Foler attended the Hebrew Union College-Jewish Institute of Religion in Israel and New York.
-Ordained from the HUC-JIR’s New York campus in 1993, she also received her Doctor of Divinity degree, honoris causa in May 2018.
+After earning a B.A. degree in Sociology at Brandeis University, Rabbi Memis-Foler attended the Hebrew Union College-Jewish Institute of Religion in Israel and New York, where she earned her MAHL in 1992 and ordination in 1993.
+She also received her Doctor of Divinity degree, honoris causa in May 2018.